expo/expo/docs/pages/update-spec/introduction.md

 * `expo-platform` MUST be platform type the client is running on:
     * iOS MUST be `expo-platform: ios`
-    * android MUST be `expo-platform: android`
+    * Android MUST be `expo-platform: android`
 * `expo-runtime-version` MUST be the runtime version the client is running on.
 * `expo-channel-name` MUST be the name of the channel that the client is associated with.

-If the client wishes to verify the integrity of the request it may require a a signature be included as a response header `expo-manifest-signature`:
+If the client wishes to verify the integrity of the request, it may require a signature to be included as a response header:
 ```
 expo-accept-signature: boolean
 ```

 ## Response

-A conformant server MUST return a body containing the [manifest](#manifest) along with the [headers](#headers) specified below.
+A conformant server MUST return a body containing a [manifest](#manifest) along with the [headers](#headers) specified below.

 The choice of manifest and headers are dependent on the values of the request headers.
 A conformant server MUST:

-* Return a manifest that describes an `update` capable of running on the platform and runtime version specific in the `expo-platform` and `expo-runtime-version` request headers.
+* Return a manifest that describes an `update` capable of running on the platform and runtime version specified in the `expo-platform` and `expo-runtime-version` request headers.
 * Return a `manifest` that describes the most recent, sorted by creation time, `update` satisfying the constraints imposed by:
   * The `expo-channel-name`
   * Server defined headers such as `expo-rollout-token`